Engineering ToolBox - Resources, Tools and Basic Information for Engineering and Design of Technical Applications!

 Gas marks on gas ovens and heat or temperature developed.

-Natural Gas - Consumption of Equipments
+Natural Gas - Equipment Consumption

 Natural gas consumption for equipment like boiling pans, ovens, cookers, kettles and more.